Puneeth-Gonuguntla/Object-Detection-using-Python/README.md

 # YOLO: Next-Generation Object Detection and Image Segmentation 🚀
 Welcome to the YOLOv8 repository!
-This project provides a state-of-the-art implementation of YOLO (You Only Look Once) by uprading its existing version to 8 i.e: YOLOV8 - a high-performance, real-time object detection and segmentation framework.
+This project provides a state-of-the-art implementation of YOLO (You Only Look Once) by uprading its existing version YOLOv7 to YOLOv8 (Version 8) - a high-performance, real-time object detection and segmentation framework.

 Developed by our team, YOLOv8 offers improved accuracy, faster inference, and enhanced versatility compared to its predecessors.
 Whether you're a researcher, developer, or enthusiast, this repository is your one-stop destination for leveraging YOLOv8 in your projects.